 - Packaging and transport testing

-Designed with flexibility and performance in mind, LDS® LPT Slip Tables can be supplied either as stand-alone or with a shaker, as part of a system mounted on a solid frame (or “combo” base).
-For three-axis testing applications, we recommend the combo configuration, as it offers easy installation and accurate alignment between shaker and table, reducing test setup time when switching the position from vertical to horizontal.
+- LDS® combo systems: For three-axis testing applications, we recommend the combo configuration, as it offers easy installation and accurate alignment between shaker and table, reducing test setup time when switching the position from vertical to horizontal.

-All LDS combo systems are compatible with AGREE chambers and can be integrated with other equipment to perform environmental tests, including Combined Environmental Reliability Testing (CERT).
+All LDS® combo systems with LPT slip tables are compatible with AGREE chambers and can be integrated with other equipment to perform environmental tests, including Combined Environmental Reliability Testing (CERT).
 Thermal barriers, to protect the shaker’s armature and the slip table when operating at high temperatures, are available as an option.